Experts in gut health say that if your farts smell like rotten eggs, it's because you're exhaling sulfuric gas.

 According to Josovitz, "stinky farts are a normal byproduct of digestion, and usually are not worrisome."

 If you're experiencing unpleasant flatulence, changing your diet to exclude sulfur-rich foods like cabbage and Brussels sprouts is often all that's required to eliminate the problem.
-If it does, keeping a food journal can pinpoint the offending items.
+If it isn't, a food diary can help you figure out what you might be eating wrong.

 If that doesn't help, though, and your farts still stink, you should see a doctor.